juhasev/sample-ninja-help/edit-project-recontact-list.md

 Following the above, edit the link under the SURVEY LINK -tab and ensure the "Passcode param name” is set.
 The survey link templates can also save the configuration for easy access in future projects.

-> The **Passcode** feature is only available via CSV files and not by simply pasting in identifiers.
+> This feature is only available by uploading a CSV file.

 > The **Passcode** must be passed into the survey via a predetermined variable.

+### Matching panelists against some unique data variables

+If you are a Health Care panel or Customer Experience (CX), you may store a unique customer ID or NPI (National Provider Identication USA Only) in the data variables.
+You can use these IDs to find sample by selecting match against data variable values you supply in a CSV file.

+> This feature is only available by uploading a CSV file.